docs

 Nitro Instrumentation

-@scayle/nuxt-opentelemetry also adds instrumentation to Nitro requests.
-For each incoming request, a span will be created which includes the HTTP Method and route name along with additional metadata from the request.
+The @scayle/nuxt-opentelemetry module also adds instrumentation to Nitro requests.
+For each incoming request, a span will be created that includes the HTTP Method, route name, and additional metadata from the request.

-@scayle/storefront-nuxt is natively instrumented with OpenTelemetry.
-There is a span created for each RPC request which includes the following data.
+The @scayle/storefront-nuxt SDK is natively instrumented with OpenTelemetry.
+A span is created for each RPC request and includes the following data:

 KeyDescription